KusumaPriya15/Statistical-Analysis/README.md

 # Statistical-Analysis
+## Overview
-This code loads the wine dataset and summarizes it with basic statistics like mean and standard deviation.
-It also tests if the average alcohol content is different from a specific value, calculates a confidence interval for the mean, and examines how alcohol content relates to wine categories using regression analysis.
+The wine dataset is loaded and analyzed to provide basic statistics such as the average and spread of values.
+It checks if the average alcohol content differs from a specified value, calculates a confidence range for the mean, and explores how alcohol content relates to wine categories.